alebon/caladesi-framework/caladesi-orientdb/README.md

 ##The OrientDB Entity Repository

 The main goal of the repository is to create a simple Scala API for OrientDB.
 You can perform CRUD operation on the defined entities and use the caladesi query language for searching for entities.
+Furthermore - to make use of a graph database - you can define relationships between entities and traverse them.

-The following (Repository) examples are not final:
+The following examples should give you an idea of how to use the caladaesi framework to define graph based repositories:

 ###Defining the entities